 How much do I owe?

 On the Manage Loans page of the Federal Student Aid website, you can check your Federal student loan history, including disbursement amounts and dates, and your assigned loan servicers.
 Your total loan debt includes all outstanding loan principal and interest, plus any additional service fees charged by your servicer.
 This data should be checked, as you would all credit history, for updates and errors.

-Since some student loans accrue interest while in school, during grace periods, and while in deferment or forbearance and repayment, the total debt may increase with time.
+Since some student loans accumulate interest while in school, during grace periods, and while in deferment or forbearance and repayment, the total debt may increase with time.